wmay/euc-safety/_guides/hands.md

 [Hillbilly](https://e-rides.com/product/hillbilly-full-finger-gloves/) and
 [GyroRiderz](https://www.gyroriderz.com/products/gants-gyroriderz-avec-proteges-poignets-integres-2-0?lang=en)
-gloves both combine full skateboard-style wrist guards with abrasion resistant gloves.
+gloves both combine full skate-style wrist guards with abrasion resistant gloves.
 This is an ideal combination for a lot of EUC riding, so these gloves are widely used. f(x)nction's [Sender wrist guards](https://shop.fxnctiongear.com/products/fxnction-shredder-wrist-guards-full-finger)